Charlene James: Playwriting

 James' play Bricks and Pieces was commissioned and performed in 2016 by Tiata Fahodzi in collaboration with the Royal Academy of Dramatic Art.
 The play examines themes of family, loss, masculinity, as well as communication and its lack, and addresses the challenges of being a gay man from an African family in Britain.

 Screenwriting

 She has written for the BBC's The Break and Sky's fantasy drama series A Discovery of Witches.
 In November 2019, James was announced as one of the writers for the twelfth series of Doctor Who, making her the second black writer on the television series in its entire history following Malorie Blackman the previous series.
 She co-wrote the seventh episode, Can You Hear Me?, with showrunner Chris Chibnall.
-The episode dealt with mental health issues, including examining past trauma for companion Yazmin Khan (Mandip Gill).
+The episode dealt with mental health issues, including examining past trauma for companion Yasmin Khan (Mandip Gill).
 She would later collaborate with Doctor Who alum Pete McTighe on his supernatural thriller series The Rising for Sky Max.